10 Fun & Educational Easter Holiday Activities to Try at Home with the Kids (2025 Update)

 • Water and vinegar

-1. Boil each natural ingredient separately in water for about 15 minutes to create the dye.
+1. Boil each ingredient separately for 15 minutes.

-2. Strain the liquid into a bowl and add a tablespoon of vinegar to help the colour stick.
+2. Strain the liquid into a bowl and add vinegar.

 These 10 Easter holiday activities are perfect for keeping kids engaged, entertained, and learning throughout the holidays.
 Whether it’s making musical instruments, exploring chemical reactions, or learning about light and shadows, each activity offers a unique blend of fun and education.